-Here are a few of the research projects active in our lab:
+Here are a few of the research projects in our lab:

 Iron is extremely insoluble in the ocean and its concentration is so low in parts of the ocean (the "high nutrient low chlorophyll" regions) that it is insufficient to support the growth of marine phytoplankton.
 Iron is also particularly essential to organisms that fix nitrogen using the nitrogenase enzyme.
 Yet despite this important role in regulating ocean biogeochemistry, there is very little data on iron in the ocean because of the extreme difficulties associated with clean sample collection on rusty ships and its analysis at low concentration levels.
-We have developed small-volume (1.3 ml) methods for the analysis of iron in seawater using collision-cell plasma mass spectrometry.
-In addition, we have developed methods for the distinction of colloidal (0.02-0.4 µm) iron from truly soluble iron (<0.02 µm).
+Boyle's Trace Metal Group has developed small-volume (1.3 ml) methods for the analysis of iron in seawater using collision-cell plasma mass spectrometry.
+In addition, they have developed methods for the distinction of colloidal (0.02-0.4 µm) iron from soluble iron (<0.02 µm).

 The arrival of multi-collector plasma mass spectrometry has made it possible to analyze transition metal isotopes.
 Most workers in this field are focusing on high-metal concentration samples such as rocks, ores, and ferromanganese crusts and nodules; they have found evidence for significant iron and zinc isotope fractionations in time and space.
 Because these elements occur at very low levels in the ocean, and because sample contamination is a serious problem, few people are investigating these isotopes in seawater and other low-level marine samples.
 By analogy to the utility of carbon and nitrogen isotope systems, we propose that the iron and zinc isotope systems will help us better understand the biogeochemistry of these biologically-essential trace elements: after the basic ground rules are established.
-Graduate students Bridget Bergquist and Seth John are doing this ground-breaking work in our laboratory.
+The Cr-isotope system will provide information on the redox chemistry of the ocean.

 We are completing our participation in a ten-year NSF-funded center C-MORE (Center for Microbial Oceanography Research and Education), where Boyle's group works with marine biologists and atmospheric dust scientists to unravel the relationship between dust, iron in the ocean, and nitrogen fixation in the central North Pacific and South Pacific.
 C-MORE is designed to facilitate a more comprehensive understanding of the diverse assemblages of microorganisms in the sea, ranging from the genetic basis of marine microbial biogeochemistry including the metabolic regulation and environmental controls of gene expression, to the processes that underpin the fluxes of carbon, related bioelements and energy in the marine environment.
 Stated holistically, C-MORE's primary mission is: Linking Genomes to Biomes.
 Partner Institutions involved in this project, in addition to MIT, are the University of Hawaii, Woods Hole Oceanographic Institution, Monterey Bay Aquarium Research Institute, UC Santa Cruz, and University of Oregon.
 MIT PIs include Penny Chisholm and Ed DeLong.
 Our role in this project is in linking microbial ecology and genetics with the upper ocean geochemistry of iron, an essential trace micronutrient.
-Two years ago, Rick Kayser and Jong-Mi Lee joined C-MORE colleagues on a research cruise from Chile to Easter Island; Jessica Fitzsimmons has shown that there is hydrothermal iron in the deep eastern South Pacific.
-This year, Abigail Noble, Gonzalo Carrasco, Simone Moos, Jessica Fitzsimmons and Rick Kayser joined C-MORE colleagues to "Occupy HOT" with a nearly continuous time series of samples during the summer months.
+Three years ago, Rick Kayser and Jong-Mi Lee joined C-MORE colleagues on a research cruise from Chile to Easter Island; Jessica Fitzsimmons has shown that there is hydrothermal iron in the deep eastern South Pacific.
+Two years ago, Abigail Noble, Gonzalo Carrasco, Simone Moos, Jessica Fitzsimmons and Rick Kayser joined C-MORE colleagues to "Occupy HOT" with a nearly continuous time series of samples during the summer months.
 This past summer, Chris Hayes went out to HOT for two weeks to continue work on Fe, Th, and dust fluxes.

-The Kuwait Foundation for the Advancement of Science (KFAS) is supporting a project between our group and a group at the Kuwait Institute for Scientific Research (KISR) to establish histories of metals (Pb, Pb isotopes, Cd) and organic pollutants (e.g. PAH) for the Northern Arabian Gulf.
+The Kuwait Foundation for the Advancement of Science (KFAS) supported a project between our group and a group at the Kuwait Institute for Scientific Research (KISR) to establish histories of metals (Pb, Pb isotopes, Cd) and organic pollutants (e.g. PAH) for the Northern Arabian Gulf.
 We are in the final stages of finishing up the work on this project, with submission of one paper and preparation of a second.
 We have collected seawater samples, sediment cores and surface sediment samples, and corals in order to establish the history of these pollutants during the past 50-200 years.
-Postdoc Gonzalo Carrasco and Joint Program graduate student Ning Zhou is working with Ed on this project together with our colleagues in Kuwait, Bondi Gevao, Kharlid Matrouk, Saif Uddin, Lulwa Ali, Abdul Al-Ghadban, and Abdullah Aziz.
+Postdoc Gonzalo Carrasco and Joint Program graduate student Ning Zhou is working with Ed on this project together with our colleagues in Kuwait, Bondi Gevao, Kharlid Matrouk, Saif Uddin, Lulwa Ali, Abdul Al-Ghadban, Sherain Al-Subiai and Abdullah Aziz.